1909 Pittsburgh Panthers football team: Season recap

-The 1908 football season was the end of the coach John Moorehead era at Pitt.
+The 1908 football season was the end of the coach John A. Moorhead era at Pitt.
 The General Athletic Committee was charged with finding a suitable replacement.
 The two leading candidates were Frank Piekarski and Joseph H. Thompson.
 Mr. Piekarski was an All-American guard at the University of Pennsylvania from 1901 to 1904.
 He was head football coach at Washington & Jefferson University from 1905 to 1907 and led the Red and Black to a 25–7 record.
 Joe Thompson started his college football career at Geneva in 1900 and finished up with the 1905 Western University of Pennsylvania team.
 He wanted to be coach in 1905 and 1906 but did not get hired.
 While attending law school he coached football at Pittsburgh High School for the 1906 season and at Carnegie Tech for the 1907 season.

 Some members of the Pitt student body remembered the uncomfortable situation between Coach Mosse and Mr. Thompson and demanded that their representative on the committee vote against Thompson.
 On February 17, after two meetings, heated discussions and numerous votes, Joseph H. Thompson was elected track and football coach for the 1909 season.
 Floyd Rose, former WUP quarterback, was hired as assistant coach.

 Homer Roe was elected captain by his teammates.
 The graduate manager of athletics, Alexander Silverman, was advanced to full professorship and replaced by Laurence Hurst.
 Since the campus was moved to Oakland, a sixteen-room training house was secured at 3456 Bouquet Street.

 The home football games were played at Forbes Field which opened on June 30, 1909.

 The major rule changes for the 1909 season were that field goals would be worth three points, if two penalties occurred on the same play the offended team could choose which one to impose and touchbacks were brought out to the twenty-five yard line.

 In the fall of 1909 students and alumni met to discuss school spirit and George M.P.
 Baird (class of 1909) was given credit for suggesting the Panther (felis concolor) as the University animal.
 Coach Thompson quieted his critics as he took four returning starters and eight holdovers from the 1908 team along with the new recruits and led the Pitt squad to a 6–2–1 record and outscored opponents by a total of 94–26.